TRI-AMDD/beep/CONTRIBUTING.md

 ### Debugging tests

 -  Set break points, either in your IDE or using the python debugging module.
-To use the latter, add the following line where you want to set the break point This will start the [Python interactive debugger](https://gist.github.com/mono0926/6326015).
+To use the latter, add the following line where you want to set the break point.
+This will start the [Python interactive debugger](https://gist.github.com/mono0926/6326015).
 ```python
 import ipdb; ipdb.set_trace()
 ```